-Rhode Island ranks 56th among states and provinces with markers in this database.
+Rhode Island ranks 54th among states and provinces with markers in this database.
 The State of Rhode Island and Providence Plantations is a state in the United States of America located in the American Northeast.
 It is also in the New England region.
 Rhode Island is some 1 thousand square miles in size with a population of around 1.1 million people.
 The state is divided into five counties and all of them have entries in this database.
-In Rhode Island we have discovered historical markers in 33 cities and towns lying in 37 different ZIP Codes.
+In Rhode Island we have discovered historical markers in 32 cities and towns lying in 38 different ZIP Codes.

 What is the most interesting historical marker in Rhode Island?
 What we know is that The Great Swamp Fight is the most viewed entry in the database from Rhode Island since it was added in 2009.
 It is located near West Kingston in Washington County.
-This year so far, the most viewed entry so far this year.
+It is also the most viewed entry so far this year.

 There is no organization in charge of erecting official historical markers state-wide in Rhode Island today.
 A number of counties have erected historical markers on their streets and roads and within their public areas, as have some cities and towns.